Why You Should Consider Sealing Criminal Records

 You will likely be able to bring an action to petition to seal your criminal record if you waived your right to seal it as part of your plea deal.

-Contact Robinson & Henry at (303) 688-0944 to request a free initial consultation with one of our criminal defense attorneys.
-They can shed some light on how this new law effects you.
+Contact Robinson & Henry at 303-688-0944 to request a free initial assessment with one of our criminal defense attorneys.
+They can shed some light on how this 2019 law affects you.

 What’s the Sealing Criminal Records Process?